meshmell/gallery.meshmell.com/README.md

 Welcome to the source code repository for [Meshmell.com](https://meshmell.com), an engaging and dynamic public project.
 We are open to contributions and excited to collaborate with the community!

+## Technology Stack

+・Typescript
+・Node.js
+・React
+・Next.js
+・Three.js
+・React Three Fiber
+・Firebase Realtime Database
+・Google Cloud Run
+・Google Cloud Build
+・Google Cloud Storage
+・Docker

 ## Participating

 Interested in contributing?
 Fantastic!
 Here’s how you can get started:

 1. Clone this Repository
-2. change name `.emv.sample` in the root directory to `.env`
+2. Change the name of `.emv.sample` in the root directory to `.env`
-3. Run `docker compose -f docker-compose.dev.emulators.yaml up` at root directory in the Terminal (*1)
+3. Run `docker compose -f docker-compose.dev.emulators.yaml up gcs-emulator` at root directory in the Terminal to start the GCS emulator with Docker.
+4. Register with [Firebase](https://firebase.google.com/) and obtain your own certificate information.
+Then, create a Realtime Database. (*1)
-4. Start a Local Server with `npm run dev` at `http://localhost:3000/`
+5. Start a Local Server with `npm run dev` at `http://localhost:3000/`

-*1 Currently, we are experiencing issues with the local Firebase emulator inside Docker, and we are actively working to resolve this problem.
-For more details, please visit our issue tracker.
+*1 We are currently experiencing issues with the local Firebase emulator inside Docker, and we are actively working to resolve this problem.
+For more details, please see [this issue](https://github.com/meshmell/meshmell.com/issues/1).
 Your assistance in this matter would be greatly appreciated.
-In the meantime, please start the Cloud Firebase Realtime Database app, upload the `./firebase_dev/realtime_database/emulators-app.json` file, and fill in each required values below at the `.env` file.
+In the meantime, please use the Firebase Realtime Database by creating your own app specifically for this project, upload the [/firebase_dev/realtime_database/emulators-app.json](https://github.com/meshmell/meshmell.com/blob/main/firebase_dev/realtime_database/emulators-app.json) file, and fill in each required values below at the `.env` file.

 - `FIREBASE_ADMIN_PROJECT_ID` to project id
 - `FIREBASE_ADMIN_CLIENT_EMAIL` to client email
 - `FIREBASE_ADMIN_DATABASE_URL` to database URL
 - `NEXT_PUBLIC_FIREBASE_API_KEY` to API key
 - `NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN` to auth domain
-- `NEXT_PUBLIC_FIREBASE_DATABASE_URL` to database URL
 - `NEXT_PUBLIC_FIREBASE_PROJECT_ID` to project id
 - `NEXT_PUBLIC_FIREBASE_STORAGE_BUCKET` storage bucket
 - `NEXT_PUBLIC_FIREBASE_MESSAGING_SENDER_ID` to messaging sender ID
 - `NEXT_PUBLIC_FIREBASE_APP_ID` to app ID

-- `NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID` to measurement ID
+We apologize for the inconvenience this may cause.

 ## Construction